hashicorp/hcl/hcl/hclsyntax/spec.md

 ### Types

-The value types used within the expression language are those defined by the syntax-agnostic zcl information model.
+The value types used within the expression language are those defined by the syntax-agnostic HCL information model.
 An expression may return any valid type, but only a subset of the available types have first-class syntax.
 A calling application may make other types available via _variables_ and _functions_.